 Ember Spirit’s gameplay relies on getting a few skill combos down pat.
-The first and arguably most important one is the Sleight of Fist into Searing Chains combo, which involves casting Sleight where your target is and quickly activating Chains during the Sleight animation.
-If done correctly (or with luck on your side, in the case of executing the combo with a creep wave in the area), this will cause the chains to hold your target in place.
+The first and arguably the most important one is the Sleight of Fist into Searing Chains combo, which involves casting Sleight where your target is and quickly activating Chains during the Sleight animation.
+If done correctly (or with luck on your side, in the case of executing the combo with a creep wave in the area), this will cause Chains to hold your target in place.

-This works because the game puts Xin’s position on the map according to which target Sleight of Fist is currently hitting, and because you can cast spells and use items during the animation.
+This works because the game puts Xin’s position on the map according to which target Sleight of Fist is hitting and because you can cast spells and use items during the animation.
 This combo does, however, take a bit of practice and muscle memory, so make sure to practice beforehand in order to get the speed at which you need to hit the appropriate keys.

-From there, you can run up to any rooted heroes with Flame Guard to deal extra damage, and to protect yourself from retaliatory nukes.
+From there, you can run up to any rooted heroes with Flame Guard to deal extra damage and to protect yourself from retaliatory nukes.
 Finish wounded heroes off with either right-click attacks or additional uses of Sleight.

-Note that you can jump to any active Fire Remnant during Sleight of Fist.
+You can jump to any active Fire Remnant during Sleight of Fist.
 This is especially useful in situations you need to react to, such as when all of the enemy heroes suddenly show up to gank you.
 Use Sleight on either the heroes or a nearby creep wave, then jump to a Remnant while you have Sleight’s invulnerability buff.

 “Be wary, be cautious”